mattmallencode/crm/README.md

 *Endpoint: /login*

-- The user must submit a valid response to the signup form i.e. required inputs etc.
+- The user must submit a valid response to the signup form.
-- The user's email must exist in the database i.e. they're registered and they must authenticate themselves.
-This is achieved by generating a hash using the salt specific to the user and the plain-text password they provided as form input.
-If it matches the password hash for that email in the database the user is then authenticated.
+- The user's email must exist in the database.
+- The user must authenticate themselves i.e. the password the user provides is hashed and compared to the hashed password on record.
 - If either of the above checks fail the user is returned to the form and informed of the issue.
-- So that the user does not need to use password authenticated for every request a cookie is generated that they can present in lieu of a password for the remainder of the session.
-This cookie is signed using a strong pseudo random secret key to prevent cookie theft and forgery.
+- A cookie is generated that the user presents in lieu of a password for the remainder of the session which is signed using a secret.
-- Then the user is redirected to the home page or to the endpoint they had attempted to visit prior to authentication.
+- The user is redirected to the home page or to the endpoint they had attempted without authentication.

 ### Creating Teams